department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/veteran-facing/StLouis-pilot-feedback/research-findings.md

 We also heard from clinicians that they like to know if their patients are there early because there's a chance they can be seen earlier (especially for morning appointments).

-**The new poster addressing low vision concerns was successful, but requires additional testing with low-vision participants.**
+**The new poster addressing low vision concerns was initially successful, but requires additional testing with low-vision participants.  **

 No Veterans we spoke with had difficulties being able to read the new poster.